Corbin Carroll Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks and Corbin Carroll (.462 slugging percentage over his past 10 games, including two homers), battle starting pitcher Ryan Walker and the San Francisco Giants at Oracle Park, Saturday at 4:05 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.244 on-base percentage in past 10 games, 134 points below season-long percentage), take on starting pitcher Anthony DeSclafani and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Giants.
+In his last game he had a hitless performance (0-for-5) against the Giants.

 Corbin Carroll Game Info & Props vs. the Giants